Invariants and Home Spaces in Transition Systems and Petri Nets: Reachability

 To explore and analyze the reachability set in a concise manner and support the resolution of the reachability problem, a \textit{reachability graph} $RG(M,q_0)$ ($RG$ when there is no ambiguity) can be constructed where the set of vertices is in bijection with \emph{$RS(M,q_0)$} that is to say that each vertex $n$ is labeled by exactly one element $q$ of \emph{$RS(M,q_0)$} and that any reachable state $q$ is the label of exactly one vertex.
+We will not make distinction between a vertex and its label any longer. \begin{definition} Given a model $M$ and a subset of states $Init$, its associate reachability graph is a directed multigraph defined by:

-In the next sections, we will not make distinction between a vertex and its label.
-There will be an edge in $RG(M,q_0)$ from vertex $a$ to vertex $b$ if state $b$ is directly reachable from state $a$ in $\langle M,q_0 \rangle$ with no intermediary state (sometimes it is said with no intermediary observable state) when going from $a$ to $b$, and we write $a \rightarrow b$ to follow the notation introduced in Section \ref{subsec: TTL}.
-This kind of progression will then be said \textit{indivisible} (to the eyes of the observer) in the corresponding system under study. $RG(M,q_0)$ can be a multi-graph when there exists several different direct progression from $a$ to $b$ \footnote{Actually, the observer could be able to observe multiple different progressions from $a$ to $b$.
+$RG(M,Init)= \langle RS(M,Init),E \rangle$ where $(a,b) \in E$ if and only if state $b$ is directly reachable from state $a$ in $\langle M,Init \rangle$.
+When $M$ is equipped with a transition relation, we equivalently write $(a,b) \in E$ or $a \rightarrow b$.
+When $M$ is equipped with a set of transitions $T$, we can defined a \textit{labeled reachability graph} as a directed multigraph $LRG(M,Init)= \langle RS(M,Init),E \rangle$ where an edge $(a,b)$ of $E$ is labeled by a transition $t$ if and only if $a \overset{t}{\rightarrow} b$. \end{definition} $LRG(M,Init)$ is genuinely a multigraph when there exists several different direct progression from $a$ to $b$ \footnote{Actually, the observer could be able to observe multiple different progressions from $a$ to $b$.
 That would define a subgraph of RG or more precisely, a sub-model with $a$ as its initial state and $b$ as its terminal state containing strictly all paths from $a$ to $b$.
-This could be seen as a kind of weak non-determinism since the system would have the choice to pick one path or another to progress from $a$ to $b$.}.
+This could be seen as a kind of weak non-determinism since the system would have the choice to pick one path or another among a determined set of paths, to progress from $a$ to $b$.}.

-A directed path will join a state $a$ to a state $b$ if and only if $b$ is reachable from $a$.
-This directed path can be seen as a sequence of consecutive states which is called a \textit{trajectory}.
+A directed path will join a state $a$ to a state $b$ if and only if $b$ is reachable from $a$ in $\langle M,q_0 \rangle$.
+This directed path can be seen as a sequence of consecutive states called a \textit{trajectory} section \ref{subsubsec: trajectories}.

+The reachability graph can have an infinite number of edges for two reasons: there is an infinite multiplicity of edges from or to a vertex, or there is an infinite number of vertices.
+In this note, we will limit ourselves in considering reachability graphs where vertices have a finite degree called \textit{locally finite} as in \cite{Diestel10}.
+In \cite{FinkelS01}, vertices just have their outdegree finite (\textit{finitely branching}) \footnote{The interested reader can look at \cite{BlondinFM18} for reachability graphs where vertices may have an infinite degree.}.
+We then may have an infinity of vertices and this is precisely why the reachability problem is such an interesting decidability problem.